Should You Use Ellevest? (Or Betterment, Wealthfront, Wealthsimple, etc)

 To distill the question at the heart of the debate down even further: Is this too much in fees to pay for a service that is relatively easy to do yourself, once you learn how?

 Expectedly, there’s extremist fringe on both sides of the debate.
 You’ll hear the haters say that “robo-advisors are a complete and total scam!!”
-Meanwhile, fanboys are yelling from the rooftops that “robo-advisors are the answer we’ve been waiting for!!”
+Meanwhile, fanboys are yelling from the rooftops that “robo-advisors are the answer we’ve been waiting for and will save us all!!”

 Unfortunately for those in the mood for *dRaMa*, I don’t subscribe to either belief.
 I’ll let YOU decide for yourself how YOU feel about robo-advisors.
-And anyway, I like the raisins in the trail mix so you probably shouldn’t trust my judgment and my judgment alone.
+And anyway, I like the raisins in the trail mix so you probably shouldn’t trust my judgment anyway.
 So you can make an educated decision, here are some pros and cons or robo-advisors:

 Pros and Cons of Robo-Advisors